-Common Mistake #1: Blocked Intake Vents
+Common Roofing Ventilation Mistake #1: Blocked Intake Vents

 Air can’t enter the attic space if the intake vents are blocked.
 We often see attic insulation or other dirt and debris covering the small holes in the soffit vents.
 If you walk around the perimeter of your home and see your soffit vents are clogged, your home may not be ventilating properly.
-The solution can be as simple as cleaning the soffit vents from under the eave, or as difficult as removing attic insulation from clogging the vents inside the attic.
-If the intake is blocked, the ventilation on your roof will not be achieving its purpose.
+The solution can be as simple as cleaning the soffit vents from under the eave or as difficult as removing attic insulation from clogging the vents inside the attic.
+If the intake is blocked, the ventilation on your roof will not achieve its purpose.

 Active roof vents move to create suction to expel air from the attic.
 There are two common types: power attic fans and turbines.
-Power attic fans are motor driven and have a thermostat that will turn on a fan when the attic reaches a certain temperature.
+Power attic fans are motor-driven and have a thermostat that will turn on a fan when the attic reaches a certain temperature.
 The fan will begin to spin, sucking hot air out of a hole in the roof covered by the vent shell.
-Often the thermostat is faulty, the motor has failed, or the wiring is bad and the fan never operates.
+Often, the thermostat is faulty, the motor has failed, or the wiring is bad and the fan never operates.
 This problem is usually neglected because people see the power attic fan and assume they have working ventilation.

 This may be the most common mistake.
 An example: a home has box vents and is getting reroofed.
 The customer hears about ridge vent, likes its look, and asks the roofer to install it.
 The roofer installs ridge vent a few feet above the box vents.
 More ventilation is better right?
 Not exactly.
-This can really mess up the airflow because one product could begin working as an intake and exhaust at the same time, only ventilating the area immediately under it.
+This can mess up the airflow because one product could begin working as an intake and exhaust at the same time, only ventilating the area immediately under it.
 Or the ridge vent may only exhaust the air near it that is coming in through the box vent, leaving the hot attic air remaining in the attic.
-It’s best to stick with one type of ventilation product and ensure there is enough of that product to achieve net free ventilating area (NFVA; there is a formula for this to be discussed in another blog).
+It’s best to stick with one type of ventilation product and ensure there is enough of that product to achieve a net-free ventilating area (NFVA; there is a formula for this to be discussed in another blog).

 AT HUF Construction, our roofing specialists know what to look for to ensure your roof is ventilating properly.
 For more information or to discuss your specific roof repair needs, message us or give us a call.